Where to Spot Wildflowers in California’s National Parks, Deserts, and Alpine Landscapes This Spring

 Photo by Shutterstock

 California’s nickname is typically thought to allude to the rush of 49ers who traveled west to pan for gold.
-But there are some who believe that “the Golden State” actually refers to the eye-catching blossoms of the California poppy, the delicate yellow-orange flower that blooms each spring, from Arcata in the north to San Diego in the south.
+But some believe that “the Golden State” actually refers to the eye-catching blossoms of the California poppy, the delicate yellow-orange flower that blooms each spring, from Arcata in the north to San Diego in the south.

-Here are the best places to see spring wildflowers across California:
+Here are the best places to see spring wildflowers across California.

 California desert wildflower blooms

-A “super bloom” of yellow flowers with orange centers in Death Valley National Park
+A super bloom of yellow flowers with orange centers in Death Valley National Park, with a close-by mountain range in the background

 Photo by Phitha Tanpairoj/Shutterstock